karllhughes/learn/_posts/2022-05-12-complete-guide-to-blogging-platforms.md

 ### Jeykll

 The blogging platform provided by [Jeykll](https://jekyllrb.com/) works as a static site generator using your computer’s command line.
-It’s open source and works with a variety of formats, including Markdown, Liquid, HTML, and CSS.
+It’s open-source and works with a variety of formats, including Markdown, Liquid, HTML, and CSS.

 Jeykll is both efficient and minimalist, and fairly intuitive for technical users.
 But depending on your projected growth and future needs, you might find yourself needing a fuller suite of tools – including the ones offered by WordPress.
 We recently wrote a piece comparing the differences between [Jeykll vs. WordPress](https://draft.dev/learn/jekyll-vs-wordpress), if you’re curious.